-I’ve known Catherine Wentworth, NO!SPEC’s project manager, for a number of years now.
-We’ve yet to meet in person (she lives in Thailand, I’m in Northern Ireland) but we often exchange emails about the state of the design profession.
-The campaign she orchestrates has been on my radar ever since I started in self-employment, and you’ll have seen me mention it from time to time.
+I’ve known Catherine Wentworth, No!Spec’s project manager, for a number of years now.
+We’ve yet to meet in person (she’s in Thailand, I’m in Northern Ireland) but we often exchange emails about the design profession.
+The campaign she runs has been on my radar since I started in self-employment — you’ll have seen me mention it from time to time.

-Cat and I agreed that a website revamp was in order — one that would put the focus firmly on the campaign message — so I offered to create a fresh look for NO!SPEC.
-Our discussions went like this:
+Cat and I agreed that a site revamp was in order — one that would put the focus firmly on the message — so I offered to create a fresh look.
+Our chat went like this:

-The switch from old to new has just been made, so you might see a bug or two, or some copy that’s relevant to the old design.
-If you have any suggestions, or if you see something that looks out of the ordinary, I’m sure Cat would appreciate hearing from you.
+You might see a bug or two, or some copy that’s relevant to the old design.
+If you have suggestions, or if you see something that looks out of the ordinary, I’m sure Cat would appreciate hearing from you.

-Whether the NO!SPEC campaign is new to you or not, the site’s definitely worth a tweet/subscription.
-Here’s a very small sample of blog posts:
+Whether the No!Spec campaign is new to you or not, the site’s definitely worth a tweet.
+Here’s a small sample of posts:

 - Comments on Spec Work and Crowdsourcing